waveform-computing/lars/docs/index.rst

 .. _root:

 =========================
-Documentation for www2csv
+Documentation for lars
 =========================

-www2csv is a small suite of tools for converting httpd logs (from a variety of common servers like `Apache`_, `nginx`_, and IIS) into a format more conducive for loading into databases, the default being CSV.
+lars is a small suite of tools for converting httpd logs (from a variety of common servers like `Apache`_, `nginx`_, and IIS) into a format more conducive for loading into databases, the default being CSV.